-Alex Trebek comes in with the kicker: coverage options start at "less than 35 cents a day."
+Alex Trebek comes in with the kicker: Coverage options start at "less than 35 cents a day."

 Since guaranteed life insurance doesn’t require health questions, it takes mere seconds to get Colonial Penn life insurance quotes.
 Here are the quotes I got at Colonial Penn when I posed as a 60-year-old couple from California looking for life insurance:

-The quotes that I received are priced out per "unit" of life insurance.
-Colonial Penn’s guaranteed life insurance works by adjusting the benefit amount (also known as coverage) per unit based on your age, gender, and location.
+The quotes I received are priced out per "unit" of life insurance.
+Colonial Penn’s guaranteed life insurance works by adjusting the benefit amount (also known as coverage) per unit based on your age, gender and location.
 Each unit will always be $9.95, but how much coverage you get for $9.95 will change.
 If you want to get more coverage, you have to buy more units.